Pitto/FB_SVG_Clipper/README.md

 ## User guide

-To launch the program input as arguments the name of the fvg file to open (_if it doesn't exist it will be created when saving_) and a valid JPG file
+To launch the program input as arguments the name of the fvg file to open (_if it doesn't exist it will be created when saving_) and a valid JPG file.
+The program should be launched by the command-line.

 Example (_windows_):

 `fbvg filename.fvg filename.jpg`

-At the moment it's important that both fvg file and image file are in the same folder.
+At the moment it's important that both `fvg file` and `image file` are in the same folder of the program.

+### Compiling instructions

+`fbc -exx -g -w all "%f"`

+In the console the list of the working commands will appear during the running of the program.

 ### Keyboard shortcuts